 The majority of the members in your workplace must vote by secret ballot in favour of a strike before a strike can be called.

-Union dues are a lot like insurance.
-In fact, many people view union dues as “job insurance,” though that doesn’t tell half the story.
 Union dues are used not only to protect jobs but to fund negotiations for better wages and working conditions, to pay for professional lawyers when needed, to organize more workers and thus make the union stronger, to train stewards and health and safety committee activists, and many other purposes.

 Another advantage is that UFCW Local 401 is a non-profit organization and your union dues are completely tax deductable.